aarmey/CV/Meyer_CV.md

 \leftskip 0.1in
 \parindent -0.1in

-Orcutt-Jahns, B., C. Tan, and **A.S.
+Orcutt-Jahns, B., Z. Kim, P. Emmel, C. Posner, S.M.
+Carlson, and **A.S.
 Meyer**.
+"Moment propagation enables model fitting to single cell measurements." _In preparation._

+\parskip 0.1in

+Tan, C., B. Orcutt-Jahns, and **A.S.
+Meyer**.
 "Exploiting multivalency for engineering cell-selective therapies." _In preparation._

-\parskip 0.1in

 Visagan, S., F. Mohammadi, and **A.S.
 Meyer**.
 "Tracking tumor cell plasticity in single cell populations using lineage tree-based hidden Markov models." _In preparation._